 Straight quartz clock hands for the standard "I" shaft battery clock movements.
 These will fit any battery movement sold by Clockworks.
 The hour hand has a round mounting hole and is installed by friction.
 The minute hand is in stalled with a nut on the movement and has an oblong hole to mount it with.

 Quartz clock hands are measured by the minute hand only, from the mounting hole to the end.
 The hour hand comes with the pair, but only measuring the minute hand.
 The hour hand will just come shorter proportionately.

 Comparatively, the American style has an oblong mounting hole in the minute hand and a round hole for the hour hand that fits what is known as an "I" shaft.
-All of the hands offered here fit "I" shaft movements only.
+All of the hands that we offer fit "I" shaft movements only.
 In other words all of them will fit the quartz movements that we sell.

 The hour hand will fit the new quartz movement either way.
-It’s the minute hand (the longer of the two hands) that is a concern.
-If in doubt, it's best to order new hands for your new movement upon checking out.
-This way it will be all set and You will have everything you need for a smooth movement swap out.
+To clarify, it is the minute hand (the longer of the two hands) that is a concern.
+In any event, if in doubt, it is best to order new hands for the new movement upon checking out.
+This way it will be all set and you will have everything you need for a smooth movement swap out.

-For larger dials, more than 10 inches wide, see our High Torque movement and Hands section.
+For larger dials that are more than 10 inches wide, see our High Torque movement and Hands section.
 As for Second hands, they will fit the high torque clock movements, however they do not come in long lengths like the minute hands do.

 Fit it onto the “I” on the top of the shaft.
 To tighten the hands use the nut with a hole if using a second hand.
-Use the cap nut if not using a second hand.
+However, use the cap nut if not using a second hand.